Important Tips for IELTS Reading module: how to deal with unknown words

 Oh God!
 What I’m going to do?

 This might look a bit boring to you.
 But this is probably the best way to handle unknown words.
-You have to keep cool, take a deep breath and then start working with Reading Passage 1 of any IELTS test.
-If you become frustrated, stop it for sometime.
+You have to keep cool, take a deep breath and then start working with Reading Passage 1 of an IELTS test.
+If you become frustrated, stop it for some time.
 Then start it again.
-Get used to with it.
+Get used to it.
 After a few sessions, it will be gradually less painful and more enjoyable to you.

-This is another way to improve your skills in IELTS cum English language.
-And, it is a real fun if you get used to with it.
+This is another way to improve your skills in the IELTS cum English language.
+And, it is a real fun if you get used to it.
 Set a goal of learning at least 5 words.
 If you feel bored, don’t learn more.
-But, try to learn at least 5 words everyday.
+But, try to learn at least 5 words every day.
 By the word learn I mean that you learn the meaning and try to make at least a sentence with it.

 1. Recap all the new words once or twice a week.

 Repeating new words can help you to refurbish your learning and make you confident.
-So, try to recap whatever the words you have learnt for the first time.
-You can do it by writing new sentences or use the words in writing new Writing Task 1 or Task 2.
+So, try to recap whatever words you have learned for the first time.
+You can do it by writing new sentences or using the words in writing new Writing Task 1 or Task 2.

-1. Read articles or topics on geography, latest inventions, research, language, culture etc.
+1. Read articles or topics on geography, the latest inventions, research, language, culture etc.

 This might help you the most.
-If you find it boring or difficult to attend IELTS Reading module, try reading articles on different current, historical and technology-based issues.
-It gives you a good idea on article formation and unknown words.
+If you find it boring or difficult to attend the IELTS Reading module, try reading articles on different current, historical, and technology-based issues.
+It gives you a good idea of article formation and unknown words.

 I did it and I still do it!
-It is essential for you to remember what you have learnt over the last couple of weeks or months.
-So, a note book helps you the most in this respect.
-You can also use this note book as a reference book in future.
+It is essential for you to remember what you have learned over the last couple of weeks or months.
+So, a notebook helps you the most in this respect.
+You can also use this notebook as a reference book in the future.

 Happy IELTS!